 PAWS FOR THOUGHT!

-See the official list of the public parks in which dogs are allowed here.
+There is an official list of the public parks in which dogs are allowed.
 Parks are arranged by arrondissement.

 But that’s just a bad idea all around.